-Normally a minimum of an upper second-class Bachelor's degree in a relevant discipline from a UK university or an overseas qualification of an equivalent standard.
 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.
-The English language level for this programme is: Standard.
-Further information can be found on our English language requirements http://www.ucl.ac.uk/prospective-students/graduate/life/international/english-requirements page.

 Months of entry

 Process engineering often involves close collaboration between engineers and scientists from a variety of disciplines.
-The Chemical Process Engineering MSc at UCL is specifically designed to facilitate this collaboration, and provides graduates from a variety of engineering and science disciplines with the advanced training necessary to enter the chemical or biochemical industries.
+The MSc in Chemical Process Engineering at UCL is specifically designed to facilitate this collaboration and provides graduates from a variety of engineering and science disciplines with the advanced training required to enter the chemical or biochemical industries.

-UCL Chemical Engineering, situated in the heart of London, is one of the top-rated departments in the UK in both research and teaching.
-It is internationally renowned for its outstanding research.
+UCL Chemical Engineering, situated in the heart of London, is one of the top-rated departments in the UK, being internationally renowned for its outstanding research.

 Course contact details

 - +44 (0)20 7679 4328